Doesn't seem familiar? Jump to the "Ultra" help about categories in the gradebook.

 You can create new categories to customize how coursework is grouped in your course.
 Custom categories can be useful when you set up the overall grade.

-To create a new gradebook category, select Open Settings icon in the gradebook to access the Gradebook Settings page.
+To create a new gradebook category, select the Settings icon in the gradebook to access the Gradebook Settings page.
 Select Add New Category and type a name.